 Engineering and Marketing Staff, OFS

 Optical fibers are made from either glass or plastic.
 Most are roughly the diameter of a human hair, and they may be many miles long.
 Light is transmitted along the center of the fiber from one end to the other, and a signal may be imposed.
-Fiber optic systems are superior to metallic conductors in many applications.
-Their greatest advantage is bandwidth.
+Fiber optic transmission systems are superior to metallic conductor-based in many applications.
+One of the greatest advantages is its bandwidth.
 Because of the wavelength of light, it is possible to transmit a signal that contains considerably more information than is possible with a metallic conductor — even a coaxial conductor.
 Other advantages include:

 • Electrical Isolation — Fiber optics do not need a grounding connection.
 Both the transmitter and the receiver are isolated from each other and are therefore free of ground loop problems.
 Also, there is no danger of sparks or electrical shock.